Speedrunning: Categorization and ranking

 Speedrunners compete in these categories by ranking times on online leaderboards.
 According to Wired, the definitive website for speedrun leaderboards is Speedrun.com.
 As of July 2021, the site hosts leaderboards for over 20,000 video games.
 Runners usually record footage of their speedruns for accurate timing and verification, and may include a timer in their videos.
 They often use timers that keep track of splits—the time between the start of the run and the completion of some section or objective.
 Verification is usually done by leaderboard moderators who review submissions and determine the validity of individual speedruns.

 Community

 According to many speedrunners, community is an important aspect of the hobby.
 Matt Merkle, director of operations at Games Done Quick, says that speedrunners "value the cooperation the community encourages," and many speedrunners have said that their mental health has improved because of their involvement in the community.
-Erica Lenti, writing for Wired, says that a sense of community is vital to speedrunning because it motivates players and aids in the development of routes and tricks used in speedruns.
+Erica Lenti, writing for Wired, said a sense of community is vital to speedrunning because it motivates players and aids in the development of routes and tricks used in speedruns, and Milan Jacevic highlighted "years of research" and collective community efforts that contribute to world records.

-Speedrunners use media sharing sites like YouTube and Twitch to share videos and livestreams of speedruns.
+Speedrunners use media-sharing sites like YouTube and Twitch to share videos and livestreams of speedruns.
 The speedrunning community is divided into many sub-communities focused on speedrunning specific games.
 These sub-communities can form their own independent leaderboards and communicate about their games using Discord.
 Many communities have used the centralized leaderboard hosting site Speedrun.com since its founding in 2014.